Heidi Alexander: Return to Parliament

 In June 2022, Alexander announced her intention to seek selection as the Labour candidate for Swindon South.
 She was selected in July 2022 as prospective parliamentary candidate for the seat, and was successful at the 2024 general election.
 Alexander was subsequently appointed Minister of State for Courts and Legal Services at the Ministry of Justice.

 Appointment to Cabinet

 Alexander was appointed Secretary of State for Transport in November 2024, succeeding Louise Haigh.
 She was appointed to the Privy Council, giving her the honorific title of The Right Honourable for life.

 Political views

 Alexander supported Andy Burnham in the 2010 and 2015 Labour leadership elections, and Owen Smith in the 2016 Labour leadership election.
 She chaired Sadiq Khan's campaign for the 2016 London mayoral election.

 Alexander opposed the triggering of Article 50 following the EU referendum, proposing a "reasoned amendment" in January 2017 to throw out the article.
 She co-founded the Labour Campaign for the Single Market in 2017, and is a supporter of the pro-EU group Open Britain.

-In November 2024, Alexander voted in favour of the Terminally Ill Adults (End of Life) Bill, which proposes to legalise assisted suicide.
+In November 2024, Alexander voted in favour of the Terminally Ill Adults (End of Life) Bill, which proposes to legalise assisted suicide for terminally ill adults in the UK.